floweredscarf/su25/labs/lab02/index.md

   > **NOTE:** `==` behaves strangely with `String`s, as we discussed in the previous section.
 You should check strings `s1` and `s2` for equality using `s1.equals(s2)` in Java.
 - `findMinMax`: This method takes an `int[] array` and returns the the positive difference between the maximum element and minimum element of the given array.
 You may assume the input array is nonempty.

 Your task is to complete the exercises in `ArrayExercises.java`, then complete [Task 1](../../projects/game2048/index.md#task-1-empty-space-exists) of the project, which asks you to implement the `emptySpaceExists()` method.
-We will only be grading your completion of `ArrayExercises.java`, but you will thank yourself later if you take rest of this task seriously and start Project 0!
+We will only be grading your completion of `ArrayExercises.java`, but you will thank yourself later if you take the rest of this task seriously and start Project 0!

 ## Conclusion